Three Angel's Messages shared with the world

 Rise

 When the papacy became the dominant political power in 752 AD, the power of the Frankish Merovingian dynasty came to an end.
-However, the Franks continued as the major state power in the realm, but now gaining power and legitimacy as Christian rulers because of Papal endorsement and the uniting of church and state in government (see Head #3 for details on the papal take-over of the realm).
+However, the Franks continued as the major state power in the realm, but now gaining power and legitimacy as Christian rulers because of papal endorsement and the uniting of church and state in government (see Head #3 for details on the papal take-over of the realm).

 As previously discussed, the papacy was a small state, only made powerful as rulers of other kingdoms cooperated with it.
 Emperors, especially during the first half of this period, viewed themselves as protectors and overseers of the papacy.
 As the papal power grew, the papacy started asserting itself as overseer of the emperor.
 But, whether kings or pope had the upper hand, the papacy was still the power that could legitimize the ruler.

 Charlemagne became a champion of Christianity, making it his mission to make all come under the authority of the pope.
 Indeed, the empire was strengthened because of the common bonds of membership in the Roman Church.
 The title of Emperor came to be accompanied with the role of protector of the Church.
-Charlemagne adopted the title "Charles, most serene Augustus, crowned by God, great and pacific emperor, governing the Roman empire."4
+Charlemagne adopted the title "Charles, most serene Augustus, crowned by God, great and pacific emperor, governing the Roman empire."

-"The expansion of the Frankish Kingdom, the conversion of the Germans to Catholic Christianity, the rise of the papacy to a position of unprecendented secular and spiritual authority in alliance with the Frankish rulers, all reached their culmination in the reign of Charlemagne."5 This laid the foundations for the development of the Holy Roman Empire.
+The three main developments that culminated in the reign of Charlemagne and laid the foundations for the development of the Holy Roman Empire were "the expansion of the Frankish Kingdom, the conversion of the Germans to Catholic Christianity, [and] the rise of the papacy to a position of unprecedented secular and spiritual authority in alliance with the Frankish rulers."2

 Through Charlemagne and then his successors, the papacy exercised political dominance for hundreds of years.
 This authority extended out across Europe, way beyond the small territory of the Papal States and "in fact many kingdoms were vassals of the Holy See and the Popes were directly involved in the choosing of many rulers, especially the Holy Roman Emperors.
-Usually the Popes were also involved as primary judges and counselors in all the questions of marriage and succession regarding many kings."7
+Usually the Popes were also involved as primary judges and counselors in all the questions of marriage and succession regarding many kings."3

 The foundation for the Holy Roman Empire as laid by the Carolingians, was later established by Otto the Great.
 He launched the Ottonian dynasty of German kings (936 to 1024 AD) and earned a reputation as the savior of Christendom after defeating the pagan Magyars in 955.